jmstogsdill/ksu-esports-tournament-bot/README.md

 While you're on this "Bot" page, you should also scroll down to "Privileged Gateway Intents" and **enable "Server Members Intent"**.
 The Server Members intent is used by the bot to access the usernames of members in your server and @ them when they join so they use /link.
 The other intents (Message Content and Presence) can be left disabled unless you are a developer and plan to add functionality that requires viewing users' online status, activities (i.e. games being played) or the content of messages that are not slash commands (which could be useful for moderation features).

 When that's done, paste the bot token you copied into your `.env` file.
+There should be no spaces between variables and equal signs anywhere in the file.

 ## Obtaining the guild token